Nomthy31/PathFinder_Early_Talent_Intelligence/README.md

 ## 🧠 Overview

-**Pathfinder** is an adaptive learning platform for Grades 1–9 that integrates CAPS-aligned curriculum (Math, Languages, Life Skills, and Arts) while detecting each child’s natural learning stream — whether they are more **artistic/creative** or **analytical/mathematical** — based on daily digital learning patterns.
+**Pathfinder** is an adaptive learning platform for Grades 1–9 that integrates CAPS-aligned curriculum (Math, Languages, and Arts) while detecting each child’s natural learning stream — whether they are more **artistic/creative** or **analytical/mathematical** or **balanced**— based on daily digital learning patterns.

 Our mission is to reimagine early education in South Africa by aligning how children learn with who they are — creating a future workforce that is both **skilled** and **fulfilled**.